CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/_index.md

 The documentation walks you through these choices and then provides the instructions specific to your selections.

-{{%notice tip%}}

-**Why deploy a cluster?**
+### Cluster Deployments

 Deploying the NetQ servers in a cluster arrangement has many benefits even though it's a more complex configuration.
 The primary benefits of having multiple servers that run the software and store the data are reduced potential downtime and increased availability.

-The clustering is implemented with three servers: 1 master and 2 workers, although NetQ supports up to 10 worker nodes in a cluster.
-NetQ supports 5000 devices (switches, servers and hosts) in a cluster.
+The default clustering implementation has three servers: 1 master and 2 workers.
+However, NetQ supports up to 10 worker nodes in a cluster, and up to 5000 devices in total (switches, servers and hosts).
+When you configure the cluster, {{<link url="Install-NetQ-Agents/#configure-netq-agent" text="configure the NetQ Agents">}} to connect to these three nodes in the cluster first by providing the IP addresses as a comma-separated list.
+If you later add more nodes to the cluster, you do not need to configure these nodes again.

+The Agents connect to the server using gRPC.

+#### Cluster Deployments and Kubernetes

-All NetQ services should continue to work when the master node is down.
-Keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster, such as upgrading to a new NetQ version or rescheduling pods to other worker if a worker goes down will not work.
+NetQ also monitors {{<link title="Monitor Container Environments Using Kubernetes API Server" text="Kubernetes containers">}}.
+If the master node ever goes down, all NetQ services should continue to work.
+However, keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster &mdash; such as upgrading NetQ or rescheduling pods to other workers if a worker goes down &mdash; will not work.

+#### Cluster Deployments and Load Balancers

-You only need a load balancer for API and GUI high availability.
+You need a load balancer for high availability for the NetQ API and the NetQ UI.

-    how can I shutdown/poweroff the servers/service?

-[AS] Following are the commands

-kubectl get nodes #### to get the list of all node in the k8 cluster kubectl drain <node name> ### tell Kubernetes to drain the node so that the pods running on it are gracefully scheduled elsewhere. kubectl uncordon <node name> ### Once the maintenance window is over, use this command to put node back into cluster so that k8 can start scheduling pods on it

-    do my agents connect to just one of the server addresses (and what when this node is down)?

-[AS] it’s recommended to connect the agents to first 3 nodes in the cluster by providing the IPs as comma separated list.
-If we later add more nodes in the cluster then there is no need to configure those again.

-    the certificate to configure in the admin UI (8443) does not seem to set a certificate on the UI (443)?

-[AS] It does set the same certificate for UI also.
-However, if a UI is accessed from load balancer then it won’t work.
-If a load balancer is used then we recommend that
+However, you need to be mindful of where you install the certificates for the admin UI (port 8443) and the NetQ UI (port 443); otherwise, you cannot access the NetQ UI.

-    Either the certs are installed directly on the load balancer for ssl offloading Or if the certs are installed on the master node, then the load balancer allow ssl passthrough
+If you are using a load balancer in your deployment, we recommend you install the certificates directly on the load balancer for SSL offloading.
+However, if you install the certificates on the master node, then configure the load balancer to allow for SSL passthrough.

-    how do agents connect to the server, just by syslog messaging?

-[AS] It uses GRPC protocol under the hood

-{{%/notice%}}

 ## Installation Workflow Summary

 No matter which choices you made above, the installation workflow can be summarized as follows:

-1. Prepare physical server or virtual machine.
+1. Prepare the physical server or virtual machine.
-2. Install the software (NetQ Platform or NetQ Collector).
+1. Install the software (NetQ Platform or NetQ Collector).
-3. Install and configure NetQ Agents on switches and hosts.
+1. Install and configure the NetQ Agents on switches and hosts.
-4. Install and configure NetQ CLI on switches and hosts (optional, but useful).
+1. Install and configure the NetQ CLI on switches and hosts (optional, but useful).

 ## Where to Go Next

-Follow the instructions in {{<link title="Install the NetQ System">}} to begin installation of NetQ.
+Follow the instructions in {{<link title="Install the NetQ System">}} to begin installing NetQ.